Nillumbik Prize for Contemporary Writing

 Entries are accepted in the following streams:

-- fiction -with open, local and youth categories
+- Fiction - with open, local and youth categories

-The competition awards the best work in each category and the:
+The competition awards the best work in each category

-- Alan Marshall Short Story Award
+- The Alan Marshall Short Story Award is awarded to the best short story in the ‘open’ section.

 The winning entries are published in an anthology.
 The NPCW is presented in association with Yarra Plenty Regional Library.